Zach Pascal Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Against the Jaguars, Pascal has averaged 15.9 receiving yards per game in his seven career matchups, 11.6 fewer than his over/under for Sunday's game.
+- In his seven matchups against the Jaguars, Pascal's 15.9 receiving yards average is 11.6 less than his over/under for Sunday's game (27.5).

-- The 245.4 yards per game the Jaguars are giving up through the air makes them the NFL's 16th-ranked pass defense.
+- The 245.4 yards per game the Jaguars are conceding through the air makes them the NFL's 16th-ranked pass defense.

-- With 23 passing TDs allowed this season, the Jaguars defense is ranked 10th in the NFL.
+- With 23 passing TDs conceded this year, the Jaguars defense is ranked 10th in the NFL.

 Recent Performances